buriti88/humanitas/readme.md

     php artisan serve

-You can now access the server at http://localhost:8000 or http://localhost/serempre/public/
+You can now access the server at http://localhost:8000 or http://localhost/humanitas/public/

 # Authentication

 The admin user is: admin and password: Admin$%

-The search user is: mburitica and password: Manuel$%